Francis Stewart, 5th Earl of Bothwell: Exile and death

 The king's pardon being revoked, another formal sentence of treason was proclaimed against Bothwell on 18 February 1595, the day of the execution of his half-brother, Hercules Stewart.
 Hercules supported his brother, but was captured, along with another person, by John Colville and William Hume, who promised them their lives.
 However, they were hanged "in spite of much popular sympathy, at the Market Place of Edinburgh."

-Till April 1595 Bothwell continued to lurk about Caithness and Orkney but eventually embarked for France landing at Newhaven in Normandy.
-On 6 May 1595 Thomas Edmondes reported that he was in Paris and had reported himself to the king, Henry IV seeking help.
+Until April 1595, Bothwell continued to lurk about Caithness and Orkney but eventually embarked for France, landing at Newhaven in Normandy.
+On 6 May 1595 Thomas Edmondes reported that Bothwell was in Paris and had reported himself to the king, Henry IV, seeking help.
 James VI upon hearing this sent a special messenger to Henry IV asking for Bothwell to be banished from France, but the request was declined.
 After several months Bothwell left for Spain.
 Between 1598 and 1600 it was rumoured he visited London from Gravelines or Dieppe.
 James VI heard he was in London with John Colville in August 1598 but did not believe it.
 Walter Raleigh advised Robert Cecil that Elizabeth should detain Bothwell.
 Raleigh wrote that Bothwell "will ever be the canker of her estate and safety."

-In February 1602 a rumour circulated that he had left Spain for the Low Countries and was trying to bribe Colonel Edmond or Captain William Brog, (who were said to be rivals in emulation), with their Scottish soldiers, to join the Spanish service.
+In February 1602, a rumour circulated that he had left Spain for the Low Countries and was trying to bribe Colonel Edmond or Captain William Brog (who were said to be rivals in emulation), with their Scottish soldiers, to join the Spanish service.
 In June 1602 there was a rumour that Sir George Home and Sir Thomas Erskine wanted to recall him to Scotland to strengthen their faction, and that one of the Bothwell's daughters, who was "a very gallant lady", would marry the young Earl of Morton.
 These rumours or plans came to nothing.
 In July 1602 a marriage was contracted for Anna Home, the daughter of Sir George Home, and Sir James Home of Whitrig, Bothwell's nephew, and again it was thought that Bothwell himself might be restored.

-Bothwell lived in poverty in Naples where he died in November 1612.
-The English ambassador in Venice, Dudley Carleton, reported that Bothwell died at Naples after hearing news of the death of Henry Frederick, Prince of Wales, whom he had hoped would restore his fortune.
-The Spanish Viceroy of Naples, Pedro Fernández de Castro y Andrade arranged a lavish funeral for the Scottish earl.
+Bothwell lived in poverty in Naples, where he died in November 1612.
+The English ambassador in Venice, Sir Dudley Carleton, reported that Bothwell died at Naples after hearing news of the death of Henry Frederick, Prince of Wales, who he had hoped would restore his fortune.
+The Spanish Viceroy of Naples, the Count of Lemos, arranged a lavish funeral for the Scottish earl.